devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Description:

-   The *phandle* property specifies a numerical identifier for a node that is unique within the device tree.
+   The *phandle* property specifies a numerical identifier for a node that is unique within the devicetree.
 The *phandle* property value is used by other nodes that need to refer to the node associated with the property.

 Example:

-   See the following device tree excerpt:
+   See the following devicetree excerpt:

    ::